 If you look at it closely, ‘sustainable’ does not go far enough.
 Regenerative energy use draws on sources that are not exhausted.
 The CERVO counts on them.

-Almost 95% of CERVO’s energy requirements are covered by geothermal energy.
-For the remaining 5% natural gas is used and in the next few years the switch to biogas is planned - and it will be expanded even further.
+99% of CERVO’s energy requirements are covered by geothermal energy and an integrated heat recovery system.
+For the remaining 1% natural gas is used and in the next few years the switch to biogas is planned - and it will be expanded even further.
 The long-term goal is to achieve a 100% CO2 neutral energy production for heating and hot water.

 All waste heat is already being reused in hotel operations.
 By merging the hotel’s sewerage system, we achieve an efficient waste water heat recovery.
 The waste heat of the commercial refrigeration is directly used for hot water preparation.
 The heat recovery of thermal energy and a comprehensive water management system conserve resources.

 With drillings in the entire resort, earth probes could be laid, which serve as energy sources, energy storage and to increase efficiency.
 As a further energy source, solar energy is captured with collectors on the balconies of the new lodge VI.
 This energy is fed exclusively into the geothermal probes to increase efficiency.